 We are proud to announce that we are a carbon-neutral company.
 Our journey towards carbon neutrality started in 2013 when we invested in solar panels on our roof.
-Since then, we bought more, replaced light tubes with LED, and changed our old ACs to more efficient ACs.
-Thanks to our solar panels, we don’t need any diesel generators to manage power cuts.
+Since then, we have bought more, replaced light tubes with LEDs, and replaced our old ACs with more efficient ACs.
+We don’t need diesel generators to manage power cuts thanks to our solar panels.

 Our estimate shows we produced about 150 tons of carbon dioxide during the last accounting year.
 We have probably not covered every aspect of our business.
 To be on the safe side, we compensated for 565 tons instead.
 We, therefore, believe we can confidently claim to be carbon-neutral!